dfns/dfns-sdk-ts/README.md

 All state-changing requests made to Dfns API need to be cryptographically signed by some Credentials registered with the User / Service Account.

 > **Note**
-> To be more precise, it's not the request itself which needs to be signed, but actually it's the "User Action Challenge" issued by Dfns which needs to be signed.
-This signature as a cryptographic proof that you are making the request.
-So as a shortcut, you can see this as "signing the request"
+> To be more precise, it's not the request itself which needs to be signed, but it's actually a "User Action Challenge" issued by Dfns which needs to be signed.
+As a simplification, we speak of "request signing"

+This request signature is a cryptographic proof that you and only you are making the request.
+Without it, the request would raise an Unauthorized error.

 Credentials can be one of two kinds (*check our API docs [Credential section](https://docs.dfns.co/dfns-docs/getting-started/authentication-authorization#credentials) for more details*): WebauthN Credentials or Key Credentials.
-The two classes below bupport each types, their responsibility is to handle signing of a challenge:
+The two classes below support each one, their responsibility is to sign a challenge:

 #### `WebauthN`
 It is exposed in `@dfns/sdk-webauthn` package, and implements `CredentialSigner`.
 It **needs to be used client-side** (on a browser, in a web-app)